ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ibmcloud is backup-policy-plan-delete backup-policy-1 my-plan-2 my-plan-3
 ```
 {: screen}

+For more information about available command options, see [`ibmcloud is backup-policy-plan-delete`](/docs/vpc?topic=vpc-vpc-reference#backup-policy-plan-delete).

 ## Manage backup policies and plans with the API
 {: #backup-manage-policy-api}